-The Renewable Energy Portfolio Standard Act ("REPS Act") requires the Public Service Commission of the District of Columbia ("Commission") to annually report to the Council of the District of Columbia ("DC Council") on the status of implementation of the Renewable Energy Portfolio Standards ("RPS").
-This annual report fulfills the reporting requirements outlined in the REPS Act and amended by the CleanEnergy DC Omnibus Amendment Act of 2018 ("CleanEnergy Act") for the most recent compliance year of 2021.
+The Renewable Energy Portfolio Standard Act ("REPS Act") requires the Public Service Commission of the District of Columbia ("Commission") to annually report to the Council of the District of Columbia ("D.C.
+Council") on the status of implementation of the Renewable Energy Portfolio Standards "RPS".
+This annual report fulfills the reporting requirements outlined in the REPS Act and amended by the CleanEnergy DC Omnibus Amendment Act of 2018 ("CleanEnergy Act") for the most recent compliance year of 2022.
+The recently enacted Local Solar Expansion Amendment Act of 2022 establishes revised compliance requirements beginning in 2023.

 The CleanEnergy Act established one of the most aggressive RPS standards in the nation.
-In addition, the CleanEnergy Act required the Commission to take into account the District's climate policy commitments when making its policy decisions.
-The Commission has updated its mission to take into account the District's climate policy commitments when making its policy decisions.
-The DCPSC Commissioners consider climate change and the CleanEnergy Act when ruling in every proceeding put before the Commission.
+Consistent with the requirements of the CleanEnergy Act, the Commission considers public safety, the economy of the District, the conservation of natural resources, and the preservation of environmental quality, including the effects on global climate change and the District's public climate commitments, when making its regulatory decisions.
 Those decisions, which have the force of law, have created, expanded, or enhanced several climate initiatives.

-Key takeaways for the 2021 RPS compliance year
+Key Takeaways for the 2022 RPS Compliance Year

-- Significant RPS-certified solar facility expansion continued in 2021, despite pandemic conditions and other market challenges. - 2,337 new solar energy systems, including 2,077 District systems (of which 82 were community renewable energy facilities ("CREFs")), were approved for the RPS program as of year-end 2021. - 10,013 solar energy systems in the District were certified for the RPS program as of yearend 2021, representing 154.7 megawatts ("MW") of capacity.
+- Significant RPS-certified solar facility expansion continued in 2022, despite lingering pandemic conditions and other market challenges - particularly supply chain issues. - 2,147 new solar energy systems, including 1,802 District systems (of which 82 were community renewable energy facilities

+("CREFs")), were approved for the RPS program as of year-end 2022.

-219 District CREFs are included in the 10,013 systems above, representing 26.5 MW of capacity.
+- 11,815 solar energy systems in the District were certified for the RPS program as of yearend 2022, representing 183.8 megawatts ("MW") of capacity. - 301 District CREFs are included in the 11,815 systems above, representing 36.4 MW of capacity.

-CREFs Certified for the RPS Program as of December 31, 2021
+CREFs Certified for the RPS Program as of December 31, 2022

 Number Capacity (MW)

 2018 9 0.85

 2019 12 1.10

 2020 137 13.29

 2021 219 26.53

+2022 301 36.35

-- According to Pepco's CREF report filed in January 2022, there were 6,823 CREF subscribers in the District. - 2,942 solar energy systems outside of the District - including grandfathered systems in PJM and adjacent states, plus Maryland systems on a feeder serving the District - were certified for the RPS program as of year-end 2021, representing 37.1 MW of capacity.
+- According to Pepco's semi-annual CREF Report filed in January 2023 (covering year-end 2022), there were 7,324 CREF subscribers in the District. - 3,287 solar energy systems outside of the District - including grandfathered systems in PJM and adjacent states, plus Maryland systems on a feeder serving the District - were certified for the RPS program as of year-end 2022, representing 41.7 MW of capacity.